HORNET-Storage/HORNETS-Nostr-Relay/docs/moderation_dispute_system.md

 2. When a dispute is received, the `AddToPendingDisputeModeration` method adds it to the queue.
 3. When a dispute is approved, the `UnmarkEventBlocked` method unblocks the content.
 4. The `DeleteBlockedEventsOlderThan` method now skips events with active disputes.
+5. The `DeleteResolutionEventsOlderThan` method cleans up resolution events older than 7 days.

 ### Configuration